starburstdata/starburst-deploy/googlecloud/README.md

 4. Generate the Google Cloud-specific Starburst catalog yaml

 >NOTE!
 This command generates a yaml file that will be deployed later with your Starburst application.
 Edit this file to add any additional catalogs you need Starburst to connect to.
+If you are deploying via the Google Cloud Marketplace, then you can skip this step since Marketplace uses a different yaml file.

 ```shell
 cat <<EOF > starburst.catalog.yaml